Galileo affair: Modern Catholic Church views

-In January 2008, students and professors protested the planned visit of Pope Benedict XVI to La Sapienza University, stating in a letter that the pope's expressed views on Galileo "offend and humiliate us as scientists who are loyal to reason and as teachers who have dedicated our lives to the advance and dissemination of knowledge".
+In January 2008, students and professors protested the planned visit of Pope Benedict XVI to La Sapienza, stating in a letter that the pope's expressed views on Galileo "offend and humiliate us as scientists who are loyal to reason and as teachers who have dedicated our lives to the advance and dissemination of knowledge".
 In response the pope canceled his visit.
 The full text of the speech that would have been given was made available a few days following Pope Benedict's cancelled appearance at the university.

 La Sapienza's rector, Renato Guarini, and former Italian Prime Minister Romano Prodi opposed the protest and supported the pope's right to speak.

 Also notable were public counter-statements by La Sapienza professors Giorgio Israel and Bruno Dalla Piccola.